How to Get Your Voice Heard in Meetings

 1. Have Confidence in Your Own Value

-You've been invited to the meeting because you have something to offer.
+Chances are, you've been invited to the meeting because you have something to offer.
+You're wanted and valued – so be confident!
 You'll likely have expert knowledge or skills related to the topic being discussed.
-Or perhaps your manager thinks that it's a good learning opportunity for you, or is interested to see how you perform in this situation.
+Or perhaps your manager thinks that it's a good learning opportunity for you, and they’re interested to see how you perform in this situation.

 2. Ask Questions